abreunig359/asteroid-radar/README.md

 # Build Setup
-Add the Nasa API Key as a property to `local.properties`:
+Add the Nasa API Key as a property to the file `local.properties` in the project root folder:

 `nasaApiKey = "API-KEY"`